Here at Ironwood Maine, we offer mental health programs for teens. Our full continuum of care involves 2 distinct programs: Frye and Farmhouse.

 The day begins early at Frye.
 A typical day starts at 7:00 am and begins with a brisk 30-minute exercise followed by personal hygiene, chores, and breakfast.
 Each resident has school each weekday, followed by therapy groups, community projects, hiking, life skills, and team-building activities.

-The young adults in Frye cook their own dinners with staff support.
+The teens in Frye cook their own dinners with staff support.
 In the evening there is a dedicated quiet hour built-in for them to write in their journals and write letters home which is followed by bedtime at 9:00 pm.

 With a 90-day average length of stay, Frye is a critical first step as it lays the foundation for the rest of the mental health program.
 Therapists help each resident recognize and take responsibility for the behavior that brought them to Ironwood.